The process we use to support all children

 Assess: Data on the child held by the school will be collated in order to make an accurate assessment of the child’s needs.
 Parents will be invited to contribute to this early discussion to support the identification of action to improve outcomes.

-Plan: If review of the action taken indicates that ‘different from or additional to’ support will be required, then the views of all involved including the parents and the child will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENCo.
+Plan: If review of the action taken indicates that ‘different from or additional to’ support will be required, the appropriate evidence-based interventions will be identified, recorded and implemented by the class teacher with advice from the SENCo.

 Do: This additional support will be recorded on an IEP that will identify a clear set of expectations, which will include stretching and relevant academic and developmental targets.
 Parents and the child will also be consulted on the action they can take to support attainment of the desired outcomes.
 This will be recorded and a date made for reviewing attainment.

-Review: Progress towards these outcomes will be tracked and reviewed by the teachers three times a year for those not on the SEN register and six times a year for those on the SEN register.
+Review: Progress towards these outcomes will be tracked and reviewed by the teachers three times a year for those at Stage 3 on the school's SEN Record of Need and six times a year for those at Stage 4 on the school's SEN Record of Need.
 In addition to these IEP reviews, there are child progress meetings three times per year between the Head teacher and the class teacher where all children’s progress is reviewed.

-For a very small percentage of children, whose needs are significant and complex and the support required to meet their needs cannot be provided from within the school’s own resources through Quality First Teaching or additional provision, a request will be made to the local authority to conduct an assessment of education, health and care needs.
-This may result in an Education, Health and Care Plan (EHCP) plan and extra funding being provided.
+For a very small percentage of children, whose needs are significant, complex and long term and the support required to meet their needs cannot be provided from within the school’s own resources, through Quality First Teaching or additional provision, a request will be made to the local authority to conduct an assessment of education, health and care needs.
+This may result in an Education, Health and Care Plan (EHCP) and extra funding being provided.